particle-iot/docs/src/content/en/shared/firmware.md

 External interrupts are supported on the following pins:

 - Core: D0, D1, D2, D3, D4, A0, A1, A3, A4, A5, A6, A7
-- Photon: all pins with the exception of D0
+- Photon: All pins with the exception of D0 and A5 (since at present Mode Button external interrupt(EXTI) line is shared with D0, A5).
+Also please note following are the pins for which EXTI lines are shared so only one can work at a time:
+    - D1, A4
+    - D2, A0, A3
+    - D3, DAC
+    - D4, A1

 `attachInterrupt(pin, function, mode);`